-In-migration is currently sustaining the State's strong economic growth.
-Each year a sizeable number of State residents age into the labor force, yet that is estimated by itself to be insufficient to maintain the expansion's current pace given historically low unemployment.
-To date, in-migration has been sufficient to continue the State's strong employment growth.
+In-migration has sustained the State's strong economic growth.
+Each year a sizeable number of State residents age into the labor force, yet that is estimated by itself to be insufficient to maintain the pace of labor force expansion.
+In recent years, in-migration has been sufficient to continue the State's strong employment growth.

 Fiscal Year 2020 and 2021 Projections.
-The Governor released the most recent GF/EF consensus revenue forecast in December 2019.
-Fiscal Year 2020 GF/EF unrestricted revenue is forecast to total \$7.86 billion (\$321 million above Fiscal Year 2019 actual collections) and to further increase in Fiscal Year 2021 to \$8.27 billion (an increase of \$407 million over the revised Fiscal Year 2020 projections and \$728 million over Fiscal Year 2019 actual collections).
-These estimates come primarily from strong growth in individual income tax collections (\$4.3 billion in Fiscal Year 2019; projected \$4.6 billion in Fiscal Year 2020; and projected \$4.9 billion in Fiscal Year 2021), as well as growth in the portion of sales and use tax deposited to the General Fund (\$2.12 billion in Fiscal Year 2019; projected \$2.22 billion in Fiscal Year 2020; and projected \$2.33 billion in Fiscal Year 2021).
+The Governor and Legislature released the most recent GF/EF consensus revenue forecast in February 2020.
+At that time, Fiscal Year 2020 GF/EF unrestricted revenue was forecast to total \$7.97 billion (\$432 million above Fiscal Year 2019 actual collections) and to further increase in Fiscal Year 2021 to \$8.4 billion (an increase of \$423 million over the revised Fiscal Year 2020 projections and \$855 million over Fiscal Year 2019 actual collections).
+These estimates came primarily from strong growth in individual income tax collections (\$4.3 billion in Fiscal Year 2019; projected \$4.6 billion in Fiscal Year 2020; and projected \$4.9 billion in Fiscal Year 2021), as well as growth in the portion of sales and use tax deposited to the General Fund (\$2.12 billion in Fiscal Year 2019; projected \$2.26 billion in Fiscal Year 2020; and projected \$2.37 billion in Fiscal Year 2021).
+However, these February 2020 revenue estimates do not incorporate the effects of COVID-19.
+The State expects COVID-19 will have a negative impact on State revenues but cannot currently predict the magnitude of that impact over time.
+Even though consensus revenue estimates have not yet been updated, it is preliminarily estimated that GF/EF revenues, separate from the Federal/State Income Tax Shift, may decline by between \$200 million and \$500 million in Fiscal Year 2020, and that Fiscal Year 2021 GF/EF revenues may decline by \$600 million to \$1.3 billion in Fiscal Year 2021 relative to the February 2020 forecast.